Katiechiamaka/Global-Superstore-Analysis/README.md

 <img width="1165" height="471" alt="Screenshot 2026-02-22 000910" src="https://github.com/user-attachments/assets/f7bfef61-9b25-4875-8963-36ab800cab03" />

 #### Insights
-- Customers with large negative balances (e.g., -$6,151) suggest delayed payments or extended credit terms.
-- Countries such as Turkey is the largest source of financial drain with a loss of -$98.4K, followed closely by Nigeria at -$80.8K, making these two countries the primary targets for urgent cost-cutting and strategy shifts.
-- Large losses in these countries suggest that logistics and shipping to these specific regions may be significantly eating into revenue.
 - The largest loss comes from the Cubify CubeX 3D Printer Double Head Print (-$8,879.97).
 - Tables is the only loss-making sub-category, generating a negative profit (−$64.1K)
 - Tables and storage products particularly from the Bevis and Rogers brands, consistently generate losses, indicating potential issues with pricing strategy, excessive discounting, or an unfavorable cost structure.